Financial Aid Policies and Procedures

 1. A GRACEPOINT Financial Assistance Application must be completed and returned to the admission office.
 The application is located under the apply online button in the admission section of the website.

-2. The FACTS Grant and Aid Assessment online application must be completed via the FACTS website: www.FACTStuitionaid.com.
+2. The FACTS Grant and Aid Assessment online application must be completed via the FACTS website and there is a $35 FACTS application fee. www.FACTStuitionaid.com

 3. All necessary supplemental documentation must be provided to FACTS.